Clay-Ferguson/quantizr/docs/user-guide/index.md

 There are only two simple steps to start creating documents using AI assisted writing (or completely AI-Generated) writing, as follows:

-##### Step 1 - Configure Document Root Node to have AI Settings
+#### Step 1 - Configure Document Root Node to have AI Settings

-You would then select that document root node and click `Menu -> AI -> Configure AI` settings and enter into that dialog something like the following:
+You would then select that document root node and click `Menu -> AI -> Configure Agent` and enter into that dialog something like shown in the image below:

 The above system prompt at the root of the document gives the AI the ability to apply that system prompt across the entire document as you start generating AI content underneath.
+So you've sort of given this Agent responsibility to help with this entire document.

 <img src='attachments/64f7a2a206a5b22fcf329784_p.png' style='width:100%'/>

-##### Step 2 - Turn on AI Writing Mode
+#### Step 2 - Turn on AI Writing Mode

-In the AI menu simply check the `Writing Mode` checkbox.
-This will make it so that as long as that check box is enabled every node you insert into your content will have a text field where you describe the content you want to create, and then when you click the `Ask AI` button at the bottom of the editor you get whatever written content you've requested.
+In the AI menu, enable the `Writing Mode` checkbox.
+This will make it so that as long as that check box is enabled every node you insert into your content will have a text field where you describe (to the Writing Agent) the content you want to create, and then when you click the `Ask AI` button at the bottom of the editor you get whatever written content you've requested.

 <img src='attachments/65d6ed44d711a216791d9551_p.png' style='width:50%'/>

 After doing step #1 and #2 above you are now ready to start writing content.
-Any nodes you create that are tree descendants (i.e. contained under) the root node of your document can be answered by the AI playing whatever role you defined for it to play, as your writing assistant.
+Any nodes you create that are tree descendants (i.e. contained under) the root node of your document can be answered by the AI Writing Agent which will act as whatever role you defined for it to do, as your writing assistant.

-So here's what we could to do perhaps create perhaps a node that describes what what Quantum Mechanics is.
+So here's what we could do to perhaps create a node that describes what Quantum Mechanics is:

-Now we can just create a node and ask the AI go generate some content for us as shown in the screenshot below:
+Now we can just create a node and ask the AI to generate some content for us as shown in the screenshot below:

 <img src='attachments/66a479b93035ce3a41d93a75_p.png' style='width:100%'/>

 That will result in the following being generated and displayed (image below).
-Notice that for us, as the owners of the node, we can see the prompt that generated the paragraphs of text (as long as `Menu -> Options -> Node Info` checkbox is set), but no other users will be able to see that prompt.
+Notice that for me, as the owner of the node, I can see the prompt that generated the paragraphs of text (as long as `Menu -> Options -> Node Info` checkbox is set), but no other users will be able to see that prompt.

 <img src='attachments/66a479f43035ce3a41d93a78_p.png' style='width:100%'/>

 Of course now if we open the node again, we see the content that was generated, and if we want to edit that we can, but if we did another `Ask AI` on the node, rather than just a `Save` button click, then our edits would get replaced with another full response from the AI.
+So in Writing Mode be careful with the `Ask AI` button because you're asking it to replace the current content of the node with it's generated content.

 <img src='attachments/66a47ac13035ce3a41d93a7b_p.png' style='width:100%'/>

-##### Summary
+#### Summary

 To summarize the above writing process.
 You can simply check the `Menu -> AI -> Writing Mode` checkbox, and that will put the app in a mode where it always displays an `AI Query` text field at the bottom of the editor where you can tell the AI what content you want it to generate, and it will generate that content for you when you click `Ask AI`.

 You can then edit the generated content yourself if you want or update your AI Query and regenerate another version of what you asked for.
-Just beware that when you click `Ask AI` it will overwrite your current node content with the generated content.
+You can also of course directly edit the AI generated content to make more your own, if you want.

-#### Writing an Entire Book with AI
+### Writing an Entire Book with AI

 *Note: If you're wondering why in the world you'd be interested in "writing a book" when you're not an even author, scroll down to the last section below, where we discuss the power of what's really going on during the "writing" process and how you can use it even if you have no intentions of sharing your "writing".*

-##### Overview of the Writing Process
+#### Overview of the Writing Process

 You can use Quanta to write an entire book, on any topic, for any target audience!
 Here's the general approach for how the writing and creative process works: